Is The Square Root Of 20 A Rational Number

 √20 = √(4 x 5) = √4 x √5 = 2√5

 This simplification reveals that √20 is equal to 2 multiplied by the square root of 5.
 The key here is that √5 is an irrational number.
-This can be proven using a method similar to the proof for the irrationality of √2 (detailed below).
+Still, this can be proven using a method similar to the proof for the irrationality of √2 (detailed below).
 Since multiplying an irrational number (√5) by a rational number (2) still results in an irrational number, we can conclude that √20 is irrational.

 Proof by Contradiction: A Classic Technique